Satisfactory Academic Progress

-All students receiving any type of Federal Title IV financial aid must meet the standards of progress outlined below.
-The requirements for these standards are set by Federal regulations (34CFR Sections 668.16(e), 668.32(f), 668.34).
+All students receiving any type of federal, state or institutional financial aid must meet the standards of progress outlined below.
+The requirements for these standards are set by federal regulations (34CFR Sections 668.16(e), 668.32(f), 668.34).

-- You must maintain at least a 2.0 cumulative grade point average (GPA), or;
+- You must maintain at least a 2.0 cumulative grade point average (GPA), and;

-- You must successfully complete at least 67% of all CF credits taken including transfer courses accepted, and;
+- You must successfully complete at least 67 percent of all CF credits taken including transfer courses accepted, and;

-- You may not attempt no more than 150% of the total credit hours in your degree or certificate program.
+- You may attempt no more than 150 percent of the total credit hours in your degree or certificate program.

 How are the above calculations made?

 If you attended other colleges, the courses you took that are accepted as transfer credit by the College of Central Florida will be considered in the evaluation of your progress.
 For financial aid purposes, being enrolled in a course for credit beyond the official drop/refund deadline counts as an attempt.
 All successfully completed transfer courses accepted and courses taken at the College of Central Florida, including those taken as part of another program of study (technical or vocational college credits will not be included for students in college credit certificate, associate or bachelor degree programs), will be included in determining your Satisfactory Academic Progress.